NFL 2018: Questions abound, from anthems to rule changes

 The other major rule alteration is on kickoffs, where coverage team players no longer can take a running start, and there are regulations on where kick team players can be overall and how they can block.

-Anticipation of whether players will demonstrate during the national anthem again this season is high, fueled in part by reactions from President Trump.
+Anticipation of whether players will demonstrate during the national anthem again this year is high, fueled in part by reactions from President Trump.
 Players argue that their message about the need for change in communities nationwide has been misconstrued by the president and his followers, including many team owners.

 With the unilateral policy banning players from any on-field protests during the anthem on hold as owners and players discuss the issue, no one can be sure what’s ahead.